-Views offers a range of user interactive dashboards in KX Insights Platform built using KX Dashboards technology.
-Dashboards are a visualization tool that enables non-technical and power users to query, transform, and present live data.
-Visualizations can be built using drag-and-drop and point-and-click operations in an easy to use editor.
+Views offers a range of user interactive dashboards in kdb Insights Enterprise built using KX Dashboards technology.
+Dashboards are a visualization tool that enables you to query, transform, and present live data.
+You can build visualizations using drag-and-drop and point-and-click operations in an easy to use editor.

 Create a new view or select a view from the entity tree or Overview page.
 Views are accessible from the Document bar.